junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title; references

-- **(a)** *Short title* This Act may be cited as the “Frank Melville Supportive Housing Investment Act of 20092010”.
+- **(a)** *Short title* This Act may be cited as the “Frank Melville Supportive Housing Investment Act of 2010”.
 - **(b)** *References* Except as otherwise expressly provided, wherever in this Act an amendment or repeal is expressed in terms of an amendment to, or repeal of, section 811 or any other provision of section 811, the reference shall be considered to be made to section 811 of the Cranston-Gonzalez National Affordable Housing Act (42 U.S.C.
 8013).

 ## § 2.
-Tenant-based rental assistance through certificate fund

-- **(a)** *Termination of mainstream tenant-Based rental assistance program* Section 811 is amended—
-  - **(1)** in subsection (b)—
-    - **(A)** by striking the subsection designation and all that follows through the end of subparagraph (B) of paragraph (2) and inserting the following:
-      > - **(b)** *Authority To provide assistance* The Secretary is authorized to provide assistance to private nonprofit organizations to expand the supply of supportive housing for persons with disabilities, which shall be provided as—
-      >   - **(1)** capital advances in accordance with subsection (d)(1), and
-      >   - **(2)** contracts for project rental assistance in accordance with subsection (d)(2).

-    - **(B)** by striking “assistance under this paragraph” and inserting “Assistance under this subsection”;
-  - **(2)** in subsection (d), by striking paragraph (4); and
-  - **(3)** in subsection (l), by striking paragraph (1).
-- **(b)** *Renewal through section 8* Section 811 is amended by adding at the end the following new subsection:
-  > - **(p)** *Authorization of appropriations for section 8 assistance*
-  >   - **(1)** *In general* There is authorized to be appropriated for tenant-based rental assistance under section 8(o) of the United States Housing Act of 1937 (42 U.S.C.
-1437f(o)) for persons with disabilities in fiscal year 2009 the amount necessary to provide a number of incremental vouchers under such section that is equal to the number of vouchers provided in fiscal year 2008 under the tenant-based rental assistance program under subsection (d)(4) of this section (as in effect before the date of the enactment of the Frank Melville Supportive Housing Investment Act of 2009).
-  >   - **(2)** *Requirements upon turnover* The Secretary shall develop and issue, to public housing agencies that receive voucher assistance made available under this subsection and to public housing agencies that received voucher assistance under section 8(o) of the United States Housing Act of 1937 (42 U.S.C.
-1437f(o)) for non-elderly disabled families pursuant to appropriation Acts for fiscal years 1997 through 2002 or any other subsequent appropriations for incremental vouchers for non-elderly disabled families, guidance to ensure that, to the maximum extent possible, such vouchers continue to be provided upon turnover to qualified persons with disabilities or to qualified non-elderly disabled families, respectively.

-## § 2.
 Tenant-based rental assistance

 - **(a)** *Renewal through section 8* Section 811(d)(4) is amended to read as follows:
   > - **(4)** *Tenant-based rental assistance*
   >   - **(A)** *In general* Tenant-based rental assistance provided under subsection (b)(1) shall be provided under section 8(o) of the United States Housing Act of 1937 (42 U.S.C.
 1437f(o)).
   >   - **(B)** *Conversion of existing assistance* There is authorized to be appropriated for tenant-based rental assistance under section 8(o) of the United States Housing Act of 1937 (42 U.S.C.
 1437f(o)) for persons with disabilities an amount not less than the amount necessary to convert the number of authorized vouchers and funding under an annual contributions contract in effect on the date of enactment of the Frank Melville Supportive Housing Investment Act of 2010.
 Such converted vouchers may be administered by the entity administering the vouchers prior to conversion.
-For purposes of administering such converted vouchers, such entities shall be considered a “public housing agency” authorized to engage in the operation of tenant-based assistance under section 8 of the United States Housing Act of 1937 .
+For purposes of administering such converted vouchers, such entities shall be considered a “public housing agency” authorized to engage in the operation of tenant-based assistance under section 8 of the United States Housing Act of 1937.
   >   - **(C)** *Requirements upon turnover* The Secretary shall develop and issue, to public housing agencies that receive voucher assistance made available under this subsection and to public housing agencies that received voucher assistance under section 8(o) of the United States Housing Act of 1937 (42 U.S.C.
 1437f(o)) for non-elderly disabled families pursuant to appropriation Acts for fiscal years 1997 through 2002 or any other subsequent appropriations for incremental vouchers for non-elderly disabled families, guidance to ensure that, to the maximum extent possible, such vouchers continue to be provided upon turnover to qualified persons with disabilities or to qualified non-elderly disabled families, respectively.

 - **(b)** *Provision of technical assistance* The Secretary is authorized to the extent amounts are made available in future appropriations Acts, to provide technical assistance to public housing agencies and other administering entities to facilitate using vouchers to provide permanent supportive housing for persons with disabilities, help States reduce reliance on segregated restrictive settings for people with disabilities to meet community care requirements, end chronic homelessness, as “chronically homeless” is defined in section 401 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11361), and for other related purposes.